 Larry Brilliant on whether tech eliminate pandemics

-You’re a real risk taker in the sense that you truly follow your convictions, which I really admire about you.
-If we could move on to talk about the Skoll Foundation, the president Jeff Skoll asked you to work there and you work on 5 global threats.
-How far have you come so far and what do you hope to achieve in the future with this initiative?
+You’re a real risk-taker in the sense that you truly follow your convictions, which I admire about you.
+If we could move on to talk about the Skoll Foundation, president Jeff Skoll asked you to work there, and you work on five global threats.
+How far have you come, and what do you hope to achieve in the future with this initiative?

 I’ll give you one example: there’s a disease called MERS (Middle East Respiratory System), which is a cousin of SARS.
-The disease is primarily found in Saudi Arabia but there were 2 cases that left Saudi Arabia: one went to Seoul and the other went to Bangkok.
-If you read about the MERS outbreak in South Korea you will see that hundreds of people succumbed to the disease there, which is a developed country with a phenomenal healthcare system.
+The condition is primarily found in Saudi Arabia, but there were two cases left Saudi Arabia: one went to Seoul, and the other went to Bangkok.
+If you read about the MERS outbreak in South Korea, you will see that hundreds of people succumbed to the disease there, which is a developed country with a phenomenal healthcare system.
 Nonetheless, one virus going into South Korea caused this amount of disease and death.
 At the same time, Thailand is far less developed and has a less developed healthcare system.
 But there were no secondary cases.
 Why?
 Because Thailand has one of the best digital disease recognition systems out there, called Doctorme.
 That came from Mark Smolinski at Skoll Global Threats Fund bringing a group of epidemiologists and engineers to Thailand and matching that with Thai engineers and epidemiologists to build this system now used all over Thailand.
-I’m very proud of the work that the Thais have done in early disease detection and it’s certainly a factor.
+I’m very proud of the work that the Thais have done in early disease detection, and it’s certainly a factor.